NureJanatMim/EvantPlanner-and-Remainder-App/README.md

-# 🗓️ Event Planner - Java Swing Application
+# 🗓️ Event Planner and Reminder App

 This is a desktop application built using Java Swing that allows users to plan and manage events with real-time reminders.
 It was developed using IntelliJ IDEA as part of a class assignment.